Analyzing Canadian Demographic and Housing Data

 Project based approach

 1. Formulating the question.
 What is the question we are interested in?
 Asking a clear question will help focus our efforts and ensure that we don’t aimlessly trawl through data.
+This also involves being clear about the quantities of interest, as well as the target population that we seek to understand.

 2. Identifying possible data sources.
 Here we try to identify data sources that can speak to our question.
 We will also take the time to read up on definitions and background concepts to better understand the data and prepare us for data analysis, and understand how well the concepts in the data match our original question from step 1.